Signature: Egypt & Jordan's Ancient Wonders

 As currency exchange rates can fluctuate often we ask that you refer to the following website for daily exchange rates: www.xe.com

-For meals and activities not included in your itinerary, it is appropriate in Egypt & Jordan to tip 10%.
+For the independent moments on your itinerary, it is appropriate in Egypt & Jordan to tip 10%.
 Though not compulsory, tipping is expected.
 Although it may not be customary to you, it is of considerable significance to the people who will take care of you during your travels and shows an expression of satisfaction.

 DRINKING WATER: It is advisable to drink bottled water in Egypt and Jordan.